AdaCore/gnatstudio/docs/users_guide/debugging.rst

 process can be displayed.
 This includes the value of selected variables, the current contents of the registeres, the local variables, ...

-.. index:: Data Window
+.. index:: debugger; data window

-This window is not open by default when you start the debugger.
-It will be created automatically when needed (e.g. when using the Debug contextual menu to display a variable).
-You can also force its display through the menu `Debug->Data->Data Window`.
+This window is open by default when you start the debugger.
+You can also force its display through the menu :menuselection:`Debug --> Data --> Data Window`.

-However, if you save the desktop through the menu `File->Save More->Desktop` while the data window is open, it will be automatically reopen the next time the desktop is loaded, for instance when restarting GPS.
+.. index:: preferences; debugger --> preserve state on exit

 The contents of the data window is preserved by default whenever you close it.
 Thus, if you reopen the data window either during the same debugger session, or automatically when you start a debugger on the same executable, it will display the same items again.
-This behavior is controlled by the `Preserve State on Exit` preference.
+This behavior is controlled by the :menuselection:`Debugger --> Preserve State on Exit` preference.

-.. index:: menu
-.. index:: contextual menu

-The data window contains all the graphic boxes that can be accessed using the *Data->Display* menu items, or the data window *Display Expression...* contextual menu, or the source window *Display* contextual menu items, or finally the *graph* command in the debugger console.
+The data window contains all the graphic boxes that can be accessed using the :menuselection:`Debug --> Data --> Display*` menu items, or the data window :menuselection:`Display Expression...` contextual menu, or the source window :menuselection:`Display` contextual menu items, or finally the `graph` command in the debugger console.

 For each of these commands, a box is displayed in the data window with the following information:

-.. index:: screen shot
 .. image:: canvas.jpg

 * A title bar containing:

-  .. index:: title bar

   * The number of this expression: this is a positive number starting from 1 and incremented for each new box displayed.
 It represents the